voxeet/comms-sdk-flutter-getting-started/README.md

 # Build the application

-Each step in this guide focuses on an important component of a basic **audio and video** conference application.
+Each step in this guide focuses on an important component of a basic conference application.
 You can either follow along by starting from the boiler plate code in the root of the project or start with the final full source code listing and read the explanations below to understand how it works.

 ## 0. Create a new project